Cambridge District Scout Archive

 Increasingly names became in practice locations and often the affiliation part of the name was dropped.
 Church locations were used less in society as markers for identifying place or were less central to having access to the group.
 This leads to some lack of certainty about the continuity of a group or group affiliation although the official group name may remain.

 Named Groups, as opposed to Titled Groups, are rare.
 Abington (once 25th Cambridge) calls itself the Jeremiah’s after the local character Jeremiah Lagden, reputedly a highwayman.
-For those familiar with the Bible the supposed link to lamantations are a puzzle.
+For those whose points of reference jump more readily to the Bible the supposed link to lamantations are a puzzle.

 Names may quickly become poor indicators of affiliations.
 They are often recorded in shorthand, or just by number and changes in affiliation such as may be seen by the dropping of a church name can only be assumed.